ACTS International, How to know God, religion and morality, inspirational living and real Christianity : Actsweb

 Selective comprehension or perception shows that people will perceive things the way they want to see them.

-Selective distortion shows how people change messages to match their self-concept or twist them to match their perception of reality.
+Selective distortion shows how people change messages to match their self-concept or twist them to match their misguided perception of reality.

 Selective retention shows that people remember only what they want to remember.*